-We recorded four incidents requiring reporting to the Environment Agency (none of the incidents resulted in enforcement actions or penalties); all of them in Yorkshire.
-All incidents relate to fluid filled cables and all were appropriately addressed in consultation with the Environment Agency.
+We recorded nine incidents requiring reporting to the Environment Agency (none of the incidents resulted in enforcement actions or penalties); All incidents relate to fluid filled cables and all were appropriately addressed in consultation with the Environment Agency.

 Where reported in the Regulatory Year under report, DNOs must provide discussion of details of any Environmental Management System (EMS) certified under ISO or other recognised accreditation scheme.